0

 Greenhouse gas metrics dashboard

-The Greenhouse Gas Metrics Dashboard in English and Spanish provides an easy-to-understand view of critical metrics that impact greenhouse gas emissions in Colorado in sectors or categories that include electricity, fossil fuels, residential-commercial-industrial fuel use, transportation, and agriculture.
+The Greenhouse Gas Metrics Dashboard provides an easy-to-understand view of critical metrics that impact greenhouse gas emissions in Colorado in sectors or categories that include electricity, fossil fuels, residential-commercial-industrial fuel use, transportation, and agriculture.
 The dashboard also includes data on climate equity and community engagement.
 Data in the dashboard is available for download.
-Metrics that impact emissions are automatically updated on a periodic basis, while climate equity metrics will be updated after each greenhouse gas rulemaking in Colorado.
+Metrics that impact emissions are automatically updated on a periodic basis.
+Climate equity metrics will be updated in coordination with greenhouse gas rulemakings in Colorado.
+Emissions data will be updated with each release of the statewide inventory.

 #FFFFFF